SDU-eScience/UCloud/provider-integration/im2/docs/src/k8s/ucx/ui-events.md

 Use `ucx.AppUpdateUi(app)` only when the UI tree itself changed (for example component structure changes).

+Common examples where `AppUpdateUi(...)` is needed:

+- switching between pages rendered via `ucx.Router(...)` + `ucx.Link(...)`,
+- conditionally adding/removing sections,
+- changing the set of action buttons in a toolbar.

 ## Concurrency and blocking handlers

 Default `.On(...)` handlers are non-blocking and run in a goroutine.